HugoFara/speech-to-world-server/README.md

-# Speech-to-world, Python Server
+# Speech-to-World, Python Server

+Speech-to-World is a pipeline to create VR environments from a text prompt.
+It is *not* an AI model, but a way to coordinate several AI models to achieve a specific task, a bit like ComfyUI  lets you create pipelines for image generation.

-A Python project to create VR environments using Generative AI.
+This repository is a Python project to create VR environments using Generative AI.
 You can run it as a TCP server to interface it with a [Unity client](https://github.com/HugoFara/speech-to-world-unity-client), to get the fully-fledged AI/VR application.